 “In Paris, she walked out onto the stage, opened her mouth and spoke.
 At the first utterance I heard that rare something that said this is special and knew immediately that Aja Monet was one of the Ones who will mark the sound of the ages.
 She brings depth of voice to the voiceless, and through her we sing a powerful song.” —Carrie Mae Weems

-A voice of truth and gentle strength, Harry Belafonte has called Aja Monet “The true definition of an artist.”
-Of Cuban-Jamaican descent, Aja Monet is an internationally established poet, performer, singer, songwriter, educator, and human rights advocate.
+Harry Belafonte has called Aja Monet “The true definition of an artist.”
+Of Cuban-Jamaican descent, Aja Monet is an internationally established poet, performer, and educator.
 Her craft is an in-depth reflection of emotional wisdom, skill, and activism.
 In both Aja Monet’s poetry and songs, she poses questions about the power of the imagination and metaphor in how we engage with local and global issues.
 As a Teaching Artist for Urban Word NYC as well as Urban Arts Partnership in NYC, she uses poetry as a therapeutic tool with at-risk inner city kids, showing how words can empower and encourage holistic healing in youth education.
 She teaches her students to harness meaning in the world and to transform the world by transforming selves.
 In an interview, Monet speaks to her passion for education: “Education gave me perspective on my circumstances and it fueled my imagination by providing me with teachers that made the difference where my parenting may have failed.
 Education was the village that raised me.
 I care about it because I recognize the difference it makes in my life and the impact it has on fine-tuning my vision.”

 The youngest individual to win the legendary Nuyorican Poet’s Café Grand Slam title—at the age of 19—she is recognized for combining her spellbound voice and powerful imagery on stage, captivating audiences in the United States, France, the UK, Austria, Belgium, the Netherlands, Bermuda, and Cuba.
 She has showcased at world-renowned venues including New York City’s Town Hall Theater and Apollo Theater, and the Paradiso in Amsterdam.
-By request of the UN Youth Delegates, she has performed for ambassadors, national politicians, diplomats, and directors of various agencies at the United Nations, and she performed at the NAACP’s Barack Obama Inaugural event in Washington DC.
+By request of the UN Youth Delegates, she has performed for ambassadors, national politicians, diplomats, and directors of various agencies at the United Nation.

 A 2009 graduate of Sarah Lawrence College, Aja Monet received her BA in Liberal Arts and was awarded the The Andrea Klein Willison Prize for Poetry to recognize undergraduate students whose work in poetry “effectively examines relationships among women, especially in the context of justice for everyone.”
 She received her MFA in Creative Writing from the School of the Art Institute of Chicago in 2011.